mypy125/mypy125/README.md

 # 👋 Hi, I'm Gor

 ### 🚀 About Me
-I'm a **Java Developer** with four years of specialized education in **client-server application development**.
-I have extensive experience in creating scalable, secure, and efficient solutions.
-Passionate about problem-solving, learning new technologies, and contributing to impactful projects.
+I’m a Java engineer with over four years of experience in developing client-server applications.
+I specialize in building scalable, reliable, and secure solutions.
+I’m inspired by challenging problems, new technologies, and the opportunity to create products that make a real impact.
 ---

 ### 🛠️ Tech Stack